AgrVanshit/ArtoraAI/README.md

 ---

-### ✨ **Stay Creative!** ✨
+### ✨ **Join the ArtoraAI Community!** ✨

-Thank you for using ArtoraAI!
-We can't wait to see the amazing artworks you create.
-If you have any questions or feedback, don't hesitate to reach out! 💬
+We can't wait to see what you create and share!
+If you have any questions or feedback, feel free to reach out or open an issue.
+Thank you for being part of ArtoraAI! 💬